ArtifexSoftware/ghostpdl/demos/python/README.txt

 in the Ghostscript API documentation.

 If you are working in a Linux based system, _libgs in gsapi.py is specified to use libgs.so .
-If you are working on Windows you will need to comment the Linux specification of _libgs and uncomment one of the Windows based ones (x64 or 32 bit).
-Consideration was made to have this auto detectable but many of the solutions may not work on every environment and Python version.
+If you are working on Windows, you will be using either gpddll32.dll or gpdldll64.dll.
+You will need to build the appropriate library with the ghostscript build process.

 The file examples.py demonstrates several examples using the gsapi methods.
 These include, text extraction, object dependent color conversion, distillation,